 Figure 10.
-The states of matter in the phase diagram at time point of -0.2 ns together with the phase equilibrium curves.
-The density and temperature profiles are constructed in parametric form $\rho(x)$ and T(x) at t = -0.2 ns.
+The state of matter in the phase diagram at time point of 0.2 ns.
+Together with the phase equilibrium curves, the density and temperature profiles are constructed in parametric form: $\rho(x, t = -0.2 \text{ ns}), T(x, t = -0.2 \text{ ns})$.
 The parameter that runs through the profile is the coordinate x.
-Numbered points: 1-undisturbed gold deep in the target; 2-melting front repeating the density jump at the triple point in figures 7-9; 3-maximum temperature on contact with water, see figure 7; 3-4-density jump from gold to water, see figure 7; 4-hot water adjacent to the contact; 4-5-temperature profile in water; 6-water far from the contact.
+Points 1-6 refer to: 1-undisturbed gold deep in the target, 2-melting front repeating the density jump at the triple point (figure 7-9), 3-maximum temperature on contact with water (figure 7), 3-4-density jump from gold to water (figure 7), 4-hot water adjacent to the contact, 4-5 temperature profile in water, 6-water far from the contact.
 Of course, the states of water are irrelevant to the gold condensation curve.
 Under the influence of the pulse, the temperature of gold rises.
 Therefore, point 3 rises higher and higher along the boiling curve.
 However, there is no gold evaporation, since the pressure is higher than the saturated vapor pressure, see figure 5.
 Evaporation will start when point 3 reaches the critical point.
 This issue is devoted to the next section of work.

-cell s will exceed the melting point of 1426 K. At the same time, the cell will change its status-it will turn from solid to liquid (melt).
+is equal to 8 K. The temperature in the Lagrangian cell s grows at a rate of 0.03 K in one integration step over time.
+Over the order of 100 time steps, the temperature in the Lagrangian cell s will exceed the melting point of 1426 K. At the same time, the cell will change its status-it will turn from solid to liquid (melt).
 The formation of the next oscillation is due to such melting jerks.

-The temperature gradient is higher in the liquid phase, see figures 7 and 9.
+The temperature gradient is higher in the liquid phase, see figure 7 and 9.
 Two factors determine this effect.
 First, melting occurs at this stage.
-I.e., new and new portions of solid gold are melted.
-In order to cover the costs associated with the latent melting heat Q, it is necessary that the heat flux $q_1$ to the front exceed the heat flux $q_s$ from the front: $q_1 - q_s = Q\rho_s u_m$ , where Q is the heat of fusion per unit mass.
+I. e., new and new portions of solid gold are melted.
+In order to cover the costs associated with the latent melting heat Q, it is necessary that the heat flux q_1 to the front exceed the heat flux q_s from the front: $q_1 - q_s = Q\rho_s u_m$, where Q-the heat of fusion per unit mass.
 Secondly, the coefficient of thermal conductivity is about 2-2.5 times lower in the liquid phase; the thermal conductivity model used in the calculation takes into account the change in thermal conductivity during melting.
 Therefore, even at Q = 0, the temperature gradient will be higher in the liquid.

 In the case of long pulses, the resulting pressure is small (compared with the bulk modulus of the metal).
-Therefore, the substance is located along the boiling curve in accordance with the temperature distribution in gold (figure 10); the boiling curve is called the right branch of the binodal (phase coexistence curve).
+Therefore, the substance is located along the boiling curve in accordance with the temperature distribution in gold, see figure 10; the boiling curve is called the right branch of the binodal (phase coexistence curve).
 I.e., the extension of matter is mostly due to the heat.
 The available pressure has little effect on the density (in the sense of deviation from the boiling curve).

-In figure 11 the hydrodynamic profile is compared with the boundaries of the phase transitions of the first kind on the plane $\rho$ , p.
-We see that on shown in figure 11 the moment of time all gold (points 1-2-3) is still located to the right of the critical density of gold 5.3 g/cm.
-Additional
+In figure 11 the hydrodynamic profile is compared with the boundaries of the phase transitions of the first kind on the plane ρ , p.
+We see that on shown in figure 11 the moment of